-- F-2 Children: F-2 dependent children may engage in full-time study if the study is kindergarten through 12th grade.
+- Children may engage in full-time study if the study is kindergarten through 12th grade.

-- F-2 Adult Children and Spouses: Can enroll in recreational courses, or part-time in degree-seeking programs.
+- Adult dependents can enroll in recreational courses, or part-time in degree-seeking programs.
 Full-time study in a degree-seeking program is prohibited in F-2 status.
 If the F-2 wishes to study full-time in a degree seeking program, they will need to obtain their own F-1 status.